Bukowski95/transport-management-system/README.md

 This is a Spring Boot-based backend system for a Transport Management System (TMS) designed to handle load posting, bidding, booking, and transporter management with complex business rules and concurrency control.

 🛠 Tech Stack

-Java 17
+-->Java 17

-Spring Boot 3.2+
+-->Spring Boot 3.2+

-Spring Data JPA
+-->Spring Data JPA

-PostgreSQL
+-->PostgreSQL

-Maven
+-->Maven

-JUnit 5 (for unit and integration testing)
+-->JUnit 5 (for unit and integration testing)

-JaCoCo (for code coverage reporting)
+-->JaCoCo (for code coverage reporting)

 ✅ Key Features

-Load creation, bidding, and booking workflows
+-->Load creation, bidding, and booking workflows

-Transporter capacity validation and truck allocation
+-->Transporter capacity validation and truck allocation

-Multi-truck load allocation support
+-->Multi-truck load allocation support

-Optimistic locking to prevent overbooking
+-->Optimistic locking to prevent overbooking

-Permission-based bidding: A transporter can bid for multiple loads, but cannot be booked if their trucks are exhausted
+-->Permission-based bidding: A transporter can bid for multiple loads, but cannot be booked if their trucks are exhausted

 🗄 Database Schema